andgineer/goodreads-export/docs/README.md

 author name from the link.
 Of cause you should not delete or modify the link.

+#### Merging different author names

-If you read non-English authors, there are could be a lot of different spellings of the author name in different books on goodreads.
-They have a huge amount of "different" authors that in reality just different spelling of the same author.
+In goodreads could be a lot of different spellings of the author name plus versions in different languages.

-In this case you could want to have just one author file.
+With this application you can merge them so you will have one list of all author book.

-If you aggregate a number of author files you should copy to the aggregated author file all search links from author files that are aggregated into this one.

-Application will extract all author name "synonyms" from these links.
+For that all author name versions should be listed as links in one author file - just copy them from other author files to that `primary` author file.

+Application will relink all existed and newly created books to this `primary` name.

+If you need only this re-link without importing goodreads file use option `--merge`.

 ### Installation